keu/docs/guides/soda-data-quality.md

       valid values: [val1, val2, val3, val4]
 ```

-Save the YAML instructions above in a file called `checks.yml` and make it available to your Airflow environment.
+Save the YAML instructions in a file named `checks.yml` and make it available to your Airflow environment.
 If you use the Astro CLI, you can place this file in your `/include` directory.

 ### Step 3: Install the Soda Core package